The Story of Xtrakt

 that it, in my opinion, becomes boring.

-The small design manufacturers does exist though, but a lot of them give in
+The small design manufacturers do exist though, but a lot of them give in

 and join the big guys who eventually streamline their design to a large degree,